tlantermarketing/tbb-hugo/site/content/post/7-home-coffee-roasting-myths-busted.md

 title: 7 Home Coffee Roasting Myths Busted
 slug: home-coffee-roasting-myths-busted
 date: 2020-11-16T03:22:49.380Z
-description: Home coffee roasting might seem intimidating, but there are lots of myths and misconceptions.
-We'll address 7 of them in here.
-image: img/commercial-coffee-roaster.jpg
----
+description: >-
   Sooner or later, everyone who’s into coffee starts to think, “Maybe I could roast my own…”

   But few actually give it a go.
 It can seem daunting or expensive or dangerous or just plain difficult.

   It’s easy to understand why.
 We rarely see the roasting process at a coffee shop, so it all remains a little mysterious.

   But mystery leads to myths, and those are exactly what we’re going to dispel today.

   Here are seven of the most common misunderstandings that keep home roasters from getting started.
+image: img/commercial-coffee-roaster.jpg
+---
 ## Myth: It Takes Lots Of Equipment

 Reality: You can start with what’s already in your kitchen.